 As I travel down the herb garden path, the air is thin, with a light breeze.
 My legs brush rosemary grown wide from the summer sizzle.
 A memory of a delicious meal of roasted chicken seasoned with rosemary comes to mind.

 I reflect for only moment until a butterfly catches my eye.
 In a dance that appears to be a fickle flutter, the butterfly finds the most desirable lantana flower.
 The musky scent of the lantana seems irresistible to the butterfly.

 The flowering Osmanthus fragrans fills the air.
 These tiny flowers are in great abundance, with scent covering a large radius, welcomed throughout the garden.

 Gingers greet me at nose level to ensure they will not be missed, as if that was even possible.
 White and peach varieties can be found, near and far, in my fall-scented garden, Helen’s Haven.
 Hardy for us, these tropical looking plants with sweet scents are enjoyed by the wildlife, while adding wildness to our lives.

 Peaking now with sporadic flowers through frost, the aptly-named sweet autumn clematis scampers up the side of the house.
 Many wildlife find this a useful place to hide.

-A tropical snail vine (Vigna caracalla; featured photo) placed at the mailbox welcomes Robin, our mailman.
+A tropical snail vine (Vigna caracalla; featured photo) placed at the mailbox.
 Late to flower, but leafs out early to fill the space; the flower shape will mesmerizes you, so when you come upon one, don’t forget to breathe in and savor the moment.